7 Characteristics of a Great Doctor and Tips on How to Find One

 Great doctors will sometimes also use visuals in the form of pictures, photographs or models to better explain different concepts about the body, medical devices, and treatment options.

 3. They don't rush to prescribe you medication.
-A good doctor will ask about your lifestyle habits (diet, exercise, sleep) first to see if changes in these factors may reduce or eliminate your need of medication.
+A good doctor will ask about your lifestyle habits—diet, exercise, sleep—to help determine if changes in these factors may reduce or eliminate your need of medication.

-In addition, before prescribing new medication, he will be aware of any other medications you are currently taking to make sure they are safe to take in conjunction with one another.
+In addition, before prescribing new medication, he'll be aware of any other medications you're currently taking to make sure they're safe to take in conjunction with each other.

 4. They offer you multiple treatment options.
 When and if necessary, a good doctor will let you know about the various options available for treating your condition, and will inform you of the pros and cons of each treatment option.

-He may also supply you with literature about your condition and treatment options and/or provide you with websites to better learn about these.
+He may also supply you with literature about your condition and treatment options or provide you with websites to better learn about these.

 In addition, he may refer you to support groups to help you cope emotionally and psychologically with your diagnosis.